david1707/top_rated_movies_imdb/README.md

 ### Usage

-Navigate to the main folter, then run it with:
+Navigate to the main folder, then run it with:
 ```
 scrapy crawl get_movies
 ```